Can I hunt on Sunday in Connecticut?

 Is it legal to use a tree stand on state property?

 Yes.
 The construction of permanent of tree stands involving damage to a tree or shrub is prohibited.
 The use of portable tree stands is permissible.
 Hunters who use tree stands should always wear a full-body safety harness or fall arrest system to help prevent injuries.
 Leaving any personal property unattended is not recommended.
 The Wildlife and Forestry Divisions advise hunters to remove treestands from all state properties at the end of the deer hunting season every year.

-Does the 500 foot rule apply to bowhunting?
+Does the 500-foot rule apply to bowhunting?

 No. The safety buffer of 500 feet only applies to hunting with firearms or carrying of a loaded firearm when a reasonable person would conclude that the individual was engaged in hunting.

-Does the 500 foot rule apply to use of an air rifle (BB or pellet gun)?
+Does the 500-foot rule apply to use of an air rifle (BB or pellet gun)?

 Yes.
 Air rifles are defined as firearms under state law.